NxPKG/khulnasoft-docs/content/style-guide/documentation-content-strategy/content-types/concept.md

 ## Additional information

 Do not recreate information that's already available online.
-Instead, consider why a topic needs to be explained, what Cloudflare's perspective is on that topic, and what users need to understand about the topic in order to successfully use our products.
+Instead, consider why a topic needs to be explained, what Khulnasoft's perspective is on that topic, and what users need to understand about the topic in order to successfully use our products.

 ## Examples